wyfo/apischema/docs/conversions.md

 ## Default conversions

-As almost every default behavior in *apischema*, default conversions can be configured using `apischema.settings.deserialization.default_conversion`/`apischema.settings.serialization.default_conversion`.
+As with almost every default behavior in *apischema*, default conversions can be configured using `apischema.settings.deserialization.default_conversion`/`apischema.settings.serialization.default_conversion`.
 The initial value of these settings are the function which retrieved conversions registered with `deserializer`/`serializer`.

 You can for example [support *attrs*](examples/attrs_support.md) classes with this feature: